kanishkegb/kanishkegb.github.io/_posts/2019-08-12-decoupled-yaw-control.md

 To address this issue, I developed an attitude control system that is decomposed into the roll/pitch dynamics and the yaw dynamics.
 This way, we can prioritize stability critical roll/pitch dynamics, and achieve yaw control at a slower rate.

-The control objective here is to design the thrust of each motor such that the UAV position exponentially goes to the desired position, while the normalsize direction of the first body exponentially converges to the desired direction.
+The control objective here is to design the thrust of each motor such that the UAV position exponentially goes to the desired position, while the direction of the first body exponentially converges to the desired direction.
 In this process, the position and velocity errors were used to determine the desired attitude.
 Then, this desired attitude was used to construct two separate attitude controller: roll/pitch controller that only controls the thrust direction, and yaw controller that separately controls the yaw direction.